sevenseasofbri/tp/docs/DeveloperGuide.md

 ![LogicDiagram](diagrams/LogicClassDiagram.png)

+1. `Logic` stores a current `Template` object that represents the current circuit configuration.
 1. `Logic` uses the `Parser` class to parse the user command.
 1. This results in a `Command` object which is executed in `Duke`.
 1. The command execution can affect the `Model` (e.g. setting a value).